kmshi/micro-arch/README.md

-## A complete scalable and resilent microservice architecure demo
+## A complete scalable and resilient microservice architecure demo

 The latest trend is trying to decrease the SDK dependencies of Spring cloud as more as possible, and utilize the non-intrusive services(functions) provided by kubernetes and istio(service mesh). so in this demo, we have the following design considerations: